-The other two traditionally large sectors for investment, Financials and Industrials have also attracted similar levels of investment in the current year when compared to the prior year.
-The abovementioned sectors have contributed a total of 14% and 11% of the total investment activity, respectively.
+The other two traditionally large sectors for investment, Financials and Industrials, have also attracted similar levels of investment in the current year when compared to the prior year.
+The above mentioned sectors have contributed a total of 11% and 12% of the total investment activity, respectively.

-Africa’s large and increasing youthful population is expected to continue to drive demand for internet software and services due to their affinity for technology.
+Africa’s large and growing youthful population is expected to continue to drive demand for internet software and services due to their affinity for technology.